-Friendship Bridge Border Crossing and VISA Info
+Friendship Bridge Border Crossing

-Minibus to Vientiane
+Minivan From Border to Vientiane

 There is now a 20km drive to find Vientiane.
 The same group come together on the far side.
-First myself, the Israeli fella and a new US recruit wangle a price of 50 baht each in the back of a minibus.
+First, myself, the Israeli fella and a new US recruit wangle a price of 50 baht each in the back of a minibus.
 The girls then arrive and get the same for 100 baht each.
 We didn’t tell them.
 I found later that the public buses (green) take you to Vientiane bus station for 20baht.

 I was first to depart at my hotel, spoke and paid in Thai and off I went.
-In Laos most places accept Thai currency and speak Thai.
+In Laos, most places accept Thai currency and speak Thai.
 I never got round to learning the Laos Kip exchange.